Quantum Inkblot: An Evening of Physics, Psychology, Art, & Astronomy.

 July 12, 2018 at H.R.
 MacMillan Space Centre.

-If you have a background in physics (e.g., if you are a physicist working in the field, a researcher conducting studies in any field of physics, or a graduate student in physics), and are potentially interested in being involved with this event or future events like it, please get in touch with us.
 If you are a community or educational organization who is interested in being involved and supporting this event, kindly send us a note through our Contact tab.

 You can also get in touch with us on Facebook at http://www.facebook.com/avoirelia, where you can see more recent photos and videos from a brief dance lab/brainstorming session that included people with backgrounds in physics, psychology, dance, and theatre.

 We wanted to document our artistic and creative process as we put together this unique event.
-Here you will see examples of original art works and how artistic creation progresses.
-In the dance photographs included here (by Jason Kirkness), we had a brainstorming session that included people with backgrounds in physics, psychology, dance, and theater.
+Below you will see examples of original art works and how artistic creation progresses.
+In the dance photographs below (by Jason Kirkness), we had a brainstorming session that included people with backgrounds in physics, psychology, dance, and theater.
 We spent about an hour talking about concepts from quantum physics that people often find “weird” – such as the concepts of waves, particles, wave-particle duality, and the uncertainty principle.
 We touched on how quantum physics influences our perception of science, the world, and ourselves.
 We discussed topics of identity and searching for meaning and why the quantum world is so different from what we see with our senses.
 Then we took our brainstorming to the dance studio.
 Here, using prompts suggested by physicists and her own knowledge as a psychologist and dancer, Alina Sotskova facilitated improvisational movement exploration.
 This yielded a great deal of ideas about parallels between physics and psychology, and we will use these ideas a spring board as we begin to develop specific dance works for the event.
 You can also check out short videos of the improvisational movement research session on our Facebook page, in the Videos section.

-The team who was part of the above brainstorming session included: Andrew Elias (Graduate Student working in the field of quantum physics, UBC); Jason Kirkness (Co-lead for the Quantum Inkblot Event and; background: physics and computer science); Alina Sotskova (Co-lead for the Quantum Inkblot Event and; background: psychology and dance).
+The team who was part of the brainstorming session below included: Andrew Elias (Graduate Student working in the field of quantum physics, UBC); Jason Kirkness (Co-lead for the Quantum Inkblot Event and; background: physics and computer science); Alina Sotskova (Co-lead for the Quantum Inkblot Event and; background: psychology and dance).
 Our dancers were: Angelo Moroni, Michael Demski, Carolyn Schmidt, Alejandra Miranda Caballero, Alina Sotskova.

 The images below are samples of original art works by Andrew Short, one of Voirelia’s Core Consultants.
 Inspired by topics in quantum physics, psychology, and cosmology, Andrew is working on preparing a very special presentation especially for Quantum Inkblot.